AayushiDaliparthi/Project_1_uoft/README.md

 scipy

+# Introduction

+The COVID-19 pandemic has undeniably transformed the global landscape, leaving a profound impact on countless facets of human life.
+From disrupting daily routines to reshaping the contours of the global economy, the ramifications of this public health crisis have been both widespread and deeply personal.
+Amidst this backdrop, many people have reported significant changes in various aspects of their lives, ranging from psychological well-being to work-related dynamics.
+To delve deeper into these multifaceted effects, we have sourced a comprehensive dataset from Kaggle, which encompasses a broad spectrum of psychological and work-related outcomes recorded at the height of the COVID-19 pandemic.
+This analysis aims to explore the intricate relationships between these variables, shedding light on the pandemic's profound influence on individual lives.
+Through examination of this data, we aspire to uncover the nuanced ways in which the COVID-19 pandemic has affected our daily lives.

 # Data Cleaning

 The "Dec-18" age column was recoded as 0-18, the like/dislike_hw columns were scaled and recoded as 1-8, and columns not relevant to our analysis were removed.